Teeth Grinding and the Dental Damage It Can Cause

 Teeth grinding can cause or contribute to a number of serious dental problems, including:

-If you would like to learn more about dental damage and teeth grinding, or if you wish to schedule your initial consultation with Dr. William J. Couvelis, we encourage you to contact North Pier Dental Associates today.
+If you would like to learn more about dental damage and teeth grinding, or if you wish to schedule your initial consultation with Dr. William J. Couvelis, we encourage you to request an appointment today.
 We would be happy to assist you.